Distal Actions of Automorphisms of Lie Groups $G$ on $\rm Sub_{G}$: Characterisation of automorphisms of Lie groups which act distally on Sub

 \begin{cor} Let $G$ be a connected Lie group and let $T\in\Aut(G)$.
 If $T$ acts distally on $\Sub^a_G$, then $T$ has bounded orbits. \end{cor}

 \begin{proof} Suppose $T$ acts distally on $\Sub^a_G$.
-Let $C$ be the largest compact connected central group in $G$, then $C$ is characteristic and $G/C$ does not have any compact central subgroup of positive dimension.
+Let $C$ be the largest compact connected central subgroup of $G$.
+Then $C$ is characteristic in $G$ and $G/C$ does not have any compact central subgroup of positive dimension.
 Moreover, by Lemma \ref{abelian}, the automorphism $\T$ of $G/C$ corresponding to $T$ belongs to $\nc$ in $\Aut(G/C)$ and by Theorem \ref{main}, we get that $\T$ has bounded orbits.
-Now $T$ itself has bounded orbits since $C$ is compact. \end{proof}
+Therefore, $T$ itself has bounded orbits, since $C$ is compact. \end{proof}